zi-hui/tp/docs/DeveloperGuide.md

     1. If the user responds with `no`, the `totalExpenditure` value and `amountUseInCooking` value remain unchanged.
     1. `Storage#saveExpenditureData` saves the updated value.

-The following sequence diagram shows how the `DisplayExpenditureCommand` works
-<insert diagram

 ##### Design considerations: